tedneward/JokeAPI/README.md

 * Groan count (integer): defaults to 0 for a new joke

 We want the core CRUD functionality, but maybe do we want more granular (bump LOLs, bump groans, etc) as well?

-## Implementations
-Each directory holds its own implementation.

-### `loopback`: LoopbackJS
-Built this back in 2017 as part of either the MSDN column or the developerWorks column, I can't remember which.
-Used it briefly as part of the Angular workshop.
-Feels like we got the very basic CRUD functionality that's built-in to Loopback and never took it further. :-/

-### `ballerina`: Ballerina
-Idle fiddling with Ballerina to build the same thing.
-Ballerina's `isolated` is definitely just as cranky as C++'s `const` was/is.

-### `jolie`: Jolie
-Let's build one using Jolie and see how well that holds up.